bortot-systems/DeveloperStore/README.md

 - Upload this template to your repository and start working from it
 - Read the instructions carefully and make sure all requirements are being addressed
 - The repository must provide instructions on how to configure, execute and test the project
-- Preare a Documentation in the end
+- Documentation and overall organization will also be taken into consideration

 ## Use Case
 **You are a developer on the DeveloperStore team.
 Now we need to implement the API prototypes.**